-^{}Some skills marked with an asterisk () are included on the Language Progressive Skills chart for English Language Arts Georgia Standards of Excellence (ELAGSE) and are likely to require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking.
+Some skills were marked with an asterisk () and are included on the Language Progressive Skills Chart for English Language Arts Georgia Standards of Excellence (ELAGSE) because they will require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking.
 Instructors in ALL grades should refer to the Language Progressive Skills Chart for progressive standards that should be added to the Language Strand for their grade.